-Mercedes SRS light flashing?
-SRS stands for Supplemental Restraint System, any it is refered as the SRS or Airbag Warning Light.
+Is the Mercedes SRS light flashing?
+SRS stands for Supplemental Restraint System, or the SRS or Airbag Warning Light.
 This could be because the AirBag Control Unit is not programmed correctly.
-SRS Control Unit is not parameterized or as some may refer taught-in.
+SRS Control Unit is not parameterized or, as some may refer, taught-in.
 This can cause the blinking of the airbag / SRS light on the instrument cluster.
-You may have installed an airbag module from another car or the existing module was programmed but not finalized properly.
-If the VIN doesn’t match or the control unit is not locked, the SRS light will keep on flashing after you start the car.
-There is high chance that the airbags will not deploy in case of an accident.
+You may have installed an airbag module from another car, or the existing module was programmed but not appropriately finalized.
+If the VIN doesn’t match or the control unit is not locked, the SRS light will keep flashing after you start the car.
+There is a high chance that the airbags will not deploy in case of an accident.

-In some of the older Mercedes-Benz models, a blinking airbag light could be due to the age of the airbag or loose connections to the airbag components.
+In some of the older Mercedes-Benz models, a blinking airbag light could be due to the airbag’s age or loss of connections to the airbag components.

-If a technician, an auto mechanic or yourself were working recently, you might have accessed the AirBag module and unlocked it to perform programming.
-You scanner, in most cases the Mercedes-Benz Star DAS Diagnostic C4 or C3 will automatically unlock the control module.
-When you are done programming the Air Bag control unit you need to CLOSE or Lock It by performing initial start up or parameterization.
+If a technician, an auto mechanic, or yourself were working recently, you might have accessed the AirBag module and unlocked it to perform programming.
+Your scanner in most cases, your scanner will automatopen unlock the control module.
+When you are done programming the Air Bag control unit, you must CLOSE or Lock It by performing initial start-up or parameterization.

-It’s important to understand that the correct vehicle identification number (VIN) need to be coded to the Air Bag unit.
+It’s important to understand that the correct vehicle identification number (VIN) needs to be coded to the Air Bag unit.

 Related SRS Airbag problems.

-- Check the belt buckle.
-The red buckle release on the driver and passenger seat.
+- Check the belt buckle—the red buckle is released on the driver and passenger seat.
 Loose contact may trigger the airbag light.
-If the light is triggered it will stay ON and needs to be reset using one of the scanners below.
+If the light is triggered, it will stay ON and needs to be reset using one of the scanners below.

 - Steering Wheel Clockspring Ring.
-Can cause the AirBag / SRS light to stay on.
+It can cause the AirBag / SRS light to stay on.

 - Low voltage can trigger the Airbag / SRS light as well.

-- Child seat recognition sensor in front passenger seat.
+- Child seat recognition sensor in the front passenger seat.

-You can read the codes that have triggered the airbag light using a scanner that can read the SRS AirBag control unit on your Mercedes-Benz.
+You can read the codes that have triggered the airbag light using a scanner to read the SRS AirBag control unit on your Mercedes-Benz.
 One scanner that will work and is affordable is the YOUCANIC full system scanner.

 Frequently Asked Questions